Ighalo 'desperate' for Man Utd debut against Chelsea

+Odion Ighalo is "desperate" to make his Manchester United debut and will be included in the squad to face Chelsea.

-United boss Ole Gunnar Solskjaer confirmed the former Watford striker would be in the frame to feature in next week's Premier League clash at Stamford Bridge.
+United boss Ole Gunnar Solskjaer confirmed the former Watford striker would be in the frame to feature in next Monday's Premier League clash at Stamford Bridge.

 The Shanghai Shenhua loanee was a surprise deadline-day addition at Old Trafford, with Solskjaer's attacking options depleted in the absence of the injured Marcus Rashford.